carlosclavijo/100-days-of-code/log.md

 ### Day 9: September 25, 2025

 **Today's Progress**:
-Adding functions to the Delivery
+Adding functions to the Delivery.

-**Thoughts:** Doing tests is kinda messy in Go, I remember in C# is easier
+**Thoughts:** Doing tests is kinda messy in Go, I remember in C# is easier.

 **Links to work:**
 [Stream](https://www.youtube.com/live/sAJioQgndCo)